-I can provide a safe, confidential space for you to explore any issues you feel you need to address in your life.
-Sometimes there may just be a sense that life is lacking in meaning and direction.
-We can lose sight of who we really are and what we want from our lives.
-Counselling can offer the space to reconnect with ourselves and regain access to our own inner resources.
+I can provide a safe, confidential space for you to explore any issues you want to bring.
+This could be anxiety or depression, self-esteem or confidence issues, work or study difficulties, or there may just be a general sense that life is lacking in meaning and direction.
 I have experience of working with trauma, particularly related to sexual or physical abuse and have worked with clients who have suffered abuse within institutional settings.
-I work using the Person-Centred approach, which will work at your own pace with what you choose to work on in the sessions.
-I also have training in Emotion Focused Therapy or EFT.
-I work mostly on a one-to-one basis, but couples are welcome.
-I can offer long or short-term counselling at your choice.
+I work using the Person-Centred approach, which will work at your own pace with whatever you choose to work on in each session.
+I have training in Emotion-Focused Therapy and offer long or short-term counselling at your choice.

 Training, qualifications & experience

 I have a Post-Graduate Diploma in Person-Centred Counselling from the University of Strathclyde.
 This is an accredited training course and I am a registered member of BACP(British Association of Counselling and Psychotherapy) MBACP.

 I am also a qualified supervisor with a COSCA Certificate in Supervision.

 As well as my private practice work, I work at the Tom Allan Centre in Glasgow.
 I hold a PVG (Protecting Vulnerable Groups) certificate and have experience of working with a wide range of client issues, including bereavement and loss, anxiety, depression, low self-esteem and confidence, abuse, gender identity and sexuality, being a carer, workplace issues, recovery from drug and alcohol dependency, overcoming blocks to learning and fulfilling creative and academic potential.